xmos/lib_board_support/doc/rst/lib_board_support.rst

 The applications `app_evk_316_simple_c` and `app_xk_audio_316_mc_simple_c` provide a bare-bones application where the hardware setup is called from C.

-They run on the `XK-EVK-XU316` and `XK-AUDIO-316-MC` boards respectively.
+These applications run on the `XK-EVK-XU316` and `XK-AUDIO-316-MC` boards respectively.

 They show how to use the cross-tile communications in conjunction with the |I2C| master server.
 The applications only setup the hardware and then exit the |I2C| server.